17 Best Flies For Ohio Steelhead: Proven Guide Flies

 This tungsten weighted Frenchie Nymph is one of the best Euro Nymphs for steelhead anywhere around the Great lakes region.

-The Frenchie is one of the most popular and effective flies used in Euro-style nymphing and for good reason.
+The Frenchie is one of the most popular and effective flies used in Euro-style nymphing for trout, but I and my buddies do very well with this fly for steelhead.

 Polish Pheasant Tail Nymph